Dirmstein: Event venues

 The many local clubs bring the municipality a well filled calendar of events.
 Above all, the Kulturverein St. Michael Dirmstein (cultural club) busies itself in many fields and invites the public to appearances by its historical dance troupe, to literary evenings and music at the Schlosspark.
 Bigger events are held at the Unterhaardter Festhalle (UHF), which stands south of Saint Lawrence's Church on the edge of the village centre and can seat several hundred visitors.
 It was structurally and technologically refurbished by unpaid helpers at the onset of the new millennium.
 For events with no more than 80 to 100 visitors, the Eux-Stocké-Ratssaal is available at the Sturmfedersches Schloss.
 Specially for organ music, Saint Lawrence's Church (Laurentiuskirche) offers itself up with its two historic instruments, the Walcker organ from 1869 and the Voit organ from 1900.

 Concerts

 In the Council Chamber (the Ratssaal mentioned above), where a Bechstein grand piano is also available, concerts are held.
 Among the venues for the German-French concert series "Printemps Rhénan – Rheinischer Frühling" (both of which mean "Rhenish Spring" in French and German respectively) is Saint Lawrence's Church.

 At the Schlosspark, an outdoor concert of the "palatiajazz" series is held every year at which the original Blues Brothers Band, Branford Marsalis and Cassandra Wilson have appeared.

-Felix Hell, the concert organist who was born in Frankenthal and now lives in the United States, comes back to Dirmstein each New Year's to give a New Year's Eve concert at Saint Lawrence's Church.
+Felix Hell, the concert organist who was born in Frankenthal and now lives in the United States, comes back to Dirmstein each New Year to give a New Year's Eve concert at Saint Lawrence's Church.